dunejp/creytm/README.md

 ### :scroll: Recommended usage

-For downloading audio, it is recommended to **not** use the music videos, visualizers, lyric videos (both official and unofficial).
+For downloading audio, it is **NOT** recommended to use the music videos.

 1. Use a video with `- Topic` in its author name
 2. If none, use a video with `(Audio)` or `(Official Audio)` in its title